aczietlow/Scylla/features/behat-training.md

 Emulators - Glorified http clients; can send http requests and parse the response

 * Fast
-* Canâ€™t run javascript, or AJAX support
+* Can't run javascript, or AJAX support

 Controllers - controls real browser (like firefox)